jcaesar/usmol/README.md

 /tmp/usmol1/run
 ```

-I can also have it run a demo docker compse file,
+I can also have it run a demo docker compose file,
 that transfers a file from one container to another:

 ```bash